KilonzoJames/Sevenly/_posts/2025-07-01-industrial-intrusion-web.md

 ## Introduction

 This write-up details the solution and methodologies employed to solve **Task 35: Web Uninterrupted Problem Supply** from the "Industrial Intrusion (2025)" CTF.
+This challenge focused on exploiting a SQL Injection vulnerability to bypass authentication on a login page.

 ## Task 35 Web Uninterrupted Problem Supply